meetgeetha/weather-app/README.md

 # 🌤️ Weather App

-A beautiful, modern Python web application to display real-time weather conditions for any place on Earth.
+A beautiful, modern and robust Python web application to display the real-time weather conditions for any place on the Earth.
 Built with Flask and featuring a responsive, gradient-based UI.

 ## ✨ Features